Don’t waste your time with the wrong advice. Releasing equity from your home is easier than you think!

 When your lifetime mortgage plan comes to an end, the lender will sell your house and settle the loan amount plus any interest.
 Any additional income will be given to your family.

-Your family can sometimes keep the house, and use other means of income to pay off your mortgage if they are in the financial position to do so.
+Your family can sometimes keep the house and use other means of income to pay off your mortgage if they are financially able to do so.

 Read more about: The Equity Release Council

 Got Questions?
 Check These First